Tulainyo Lake: Mapping and naming

 The lake is partially visible from the summit of Mount Whitney, where the first recorded ascent took place in 1873.
 The lake's surrounding summits, with views dominated by Tulainyo, were climbed in the early 20th century (Tunnabora Peak was first climbed in 1905, Carillon in 1925, and Mount Russell in 1926).
 According to the U.S. Board on Geographic Names, the name Tulainyo Lake was first given in 1917 by USGS chief geographer R.B.
-Marshall—it is a portmanteau, based on the lake's location in Tulare County, immediately west of the Inyo County line.
+Marshall—it is a portmanteau, based on the lake's location in Tulare County immediately west of the Inyo County line.
 The Board approved the name in 1928.
 However, the name appears on maps as early as 1907, and a 1935 Oakland Tribune article states that it was believed the lake was named by government topographer G. R. Davis in 1905.

 20th century

-Highest North American lake determination

 On October 16, 1935, Chester Versteeg, chairman of the geographic committee of the Sierra Club, publicly announced that after two years of research, Tulainyo Lake had been ascertained the "highest lake on the American continent."
 The lake's status was verified at the time by the United States Geological Survey.
 Water from Tulainyo Lake was tested and found to be very soft (low in mineral content).
 At the time, Versteeg mused about building a trail connecting Tulainyo Lake to the John Muir Trail, but ultimately no such trail was constructed.
 Versteeg's announcement received coverage in newspapers throughout the American West, including the Los Angeles Times, the Oakland Tribune, the Deseret News, and the Reno Gazette-Journal.
 The Tribune even speculated that, as the lake was higher than Bolivia and Peru's Lake Titicaca (generally recognized as the world's highest lake at that time), Tulainyo Lake might even be the highest lake in the world.